Gigilamalice/Gigilamalice-lab-ocp4-rhacm/README.md

     ~~~

-x.
-Check object for the application managed with ACM
+2. Check object for the application managed with ACM

     ~~~sh
     oc get project | grep usecase1